How to choose a SAFe certification

 Agile Product Management with SAFe Agile Product Manager (APM) Certification (3-days)

-Agile Product Manager is for people doing, or planning to be doing, the role of Product Manager on an Agile Release Train.
+Agile Product Manager is for people doing, or planning to be doing, the role of Product Manager on an Agile Release Train (or Solution Manager for a Solution Train).
 It is recommended that participants have attended at least one SAFe course.
-We recommend Leading SAFe.
+We recommend Leading SAFe and SAFe Product Manager/Product Owner.
 This course is 70% focused on the role of the Product Manager and 30% focused on the role of the Product Owner.

 SAFe DevOps with SAFe DevOps Practitioner (SDP) Certification (2-days)